Pumpkin Oatmeal Cookies with Chocolate Chips

 • Add more chocolate chips and/or cranberries – For a pretty presentation, dot the cookie dough balls with a couple extra chocolate chips and cranberries before you bake them.

-I haven’t tested it, so I can say for sure.
+I haven’t tested it, so I can’t say for sure.
 But if you do, let me know!

 Will different mix-in’s work instead of the chocolate chips and cranberries?

 Certainly!
-White chocolate chips would be delicious.
+White chocolate chips would be delicious in the pumpkin oatmeal cookies.
 Or even a few different nuts would be great!

 Do I really have to chill the dough before baking?

-I highly recommend it since we are using melted butter.
-Otherwise the cookies may spread into little puddles.
+Yes, since we use melted butter.
+Otherwise the pumpkin cookies may spread into little puddles.
+Chilling the dough also gives time for the dough to hydrate and flavors develop.

 Of course!
 Check out my full collection of pumpkin recipes.
 Or for some of the most popular recipes on the blog, try the cinnamon swirl pumpkin bread or small batch gluten free pumpkin cupcakes.